 - 4.1.4.2 Failure to meet the Li-Ion battery requirements does not constitute a "calibration failure" but it does present an issue with the retention of the date and time within the instrument.
-This could cause issues with the calibration lock-out date should the instrument reset to factory default (date and time) settings.
-The instrument will function normally once the date and time are set after powering on the unit. - Document the instrument's gain setting and DGCF (dry gas correction 4.1.5 factor) and record the results on the lifeloc calibration worksheet. - 4.2 Lifeloc FC20/FC20BT: As Found Status - 4.2.1 To assess the 'as found' performance of the instrument, run a performance verification check with the instrument utilizing a 0.200 CRM.
-Record the results in the instrument records. - If a wet bath solution is used, the simulator solutions should be 4.2.1.1 heated to 34 °C (±0.2 °C).
-Document the serial numbers and temperatures (within range) of the simulators in the instrument records along with the Lot # of the certified solution used. - 4.2.1.2 If utilizing a dry gas standard with the EasyCal system, document the serial numbers and barometric pressure specifications in the instrument records along with the Lot # of the certified reference material used. - 4.2.2 Check the 'as found' performance of the instrument by performing a simulated evidential breath test with the instrument utilizing a heated simulator and a 0.100 CRM.
-Record the results in the instrument records. - 4.2.2.1 Simulator solutions should be heated to 34 °C (±0.2 °C).
-Document the serial numbers and temperatures (within range) of the simulators in the instrument records along with the Lot # of the certified solution used. - 4.2.3 Fuel Cell Response / Gain Check: During the simulated breath test the analysts will assess the fuel cell's response to the 0.100 alcohol standard.
-If the response is low, then a gain adjustment is required. - 4.2.3.1 Acceptable results are ~50% (or greater) of the Y-Axis during analysis.
+This could cause issues with the calibration lock-out date should the instrument reset to factory default (date and time) settings. - 4.1.4.2.1 The instrument will function normally once the date and time are set after powering on the unit. - 4.1.5 Document the instrument's gain setting and DGCF (dry gas correction factor) and record the results on the Lifeloc calibration worksheet. - 4.2 Lifeloc FC20/FC20BT: As Found Status - 4.2.1 To assess the 'as found' performance of the instrument, run a performance verification check with the instrument utilizing a 0.200 CRM.
+Record the results in the instrument record. - 4.2.1.1 If a wet bath solution is used, the simulator solution should be heated to 34 °C (±0.2 °C).
+Document the serial number and temperature (within range) of the simulator in the instrument record along with the Lot # of the certified solution used. - 4.2.1.2 If utilizing a dry gas standard with the EasyCal system, document the serial number and barometric pressure specification in the instrument record along with the Lot # of the certified reference material used. - 4.2.2 Check the 'as found' performance of the instrument by performing a simulated evidential breath test with the instrument utilizing a heated simulator and a 0.100 CRM.
+Record the results in the instrument record. - 4.2.2.1 Simulator solution should be heated to 34 °C (±0.2 °C).
+Document the serial number and temperature (within range) of the simulator in the instrument record along with the Lot # of the certified solution used. - 4.2.3 Fuel Cell Response / Gain Check: During the simulated breath test the analysts will assess the fuel cell's response to the 0.100 alcohol standard.
+If the response is low, then a gain adjustment is required. - 4.2.3.1 Acceptable results are \sim 50% (or greater) of the Y-Axis during analysis.